SEI-R-2-22/u1_lesson_flex_grid/README.md

 Start by creating a new **index.html and style.css** file in the lesson's directory using terminal commands.
 These should be second nature by now.

-  - First, in our HTML file, let's add our boilerplate HTML by typing `! + tab`.
+  - First, in our HTML file, let's add our boilerplate HTML by typing <kbd>!</kbd> + <kbd>tab</kbd>.
 If it doesn't work for you, feel free to type out the boilerplate yourself.

-  - Next, let's be sure and link our HTML file to our CSS file by adding the following line of code above our title:
+  - Next, let's be sure and link our HTML file to our CSS file by adding the following line of code *above* our title in our **head** tag:

     ```html
     <link rel="stylesheet" href="style.css" />